-- Mitigate the hub-and-spoke bilateralism that has emerged in the region; this would be especially beneficial to small East Asian nations that have fallen into the spoke trap (Baldwin 2004). - Avoid the 'noodle bowl' problem by bring coherence to preferences and rules of origin. - Create "conditionally open regionalism" in East Asia, which would result in many of the efficiency aspects of APEC's "Open Regionalism" while still harnessing the critical political forces that are generated by preferential trade liberalisation. - Since Japan and Korea are developed nation members of the WTO, the arrangement would need to obey article 24 disciplines.
-This discipline would also make it less threatening to third nations.
+- (ii) Avoid the noodle bowl problem by bring coherence to preferences and rules of origin. - (iii) Create "conditionally open regionalism" in East Asia, which would result in many of the efficiency aspects of APEC's Open Regionalism while still harnessing the critical political forces that are generated by preferential trade liberalization. - (iv) Because Japan and Korea are developed nation members of the WTO, the arrangement would need to obey article 24 disciplines.
+This discipline would also make it less threatening to third nations or economies.

-Note that since Japanese MFN tariffs are very low, and Korean MFN tariffs are relatively low, membership in this arrangement would expose Union members to something close to world market prices.
-This has two merits.
-It greatly reduces the scope for inefficient switches from low-cost non-member suppliers to high-cost member suppliers (trade diversion).
-It also means that joining the Union would almost surely foster further liberalisation, as in the case of Mexico (see Baldwin 2004).
+Note that as Japanese MFN tariffs are very low, and Korean MFN tariffs are relatively low, membership in this arrangement would expose members to something close to world market prices.
+This has two merits: (i) it greatly reduces the scope for inefficient switches from low-cost nonmember suppliers to high-cost member suppliers (trade diversion); and (ii) it means that joining would almost surely foster further liberalization, as in the case of Mexico (see Baldwin 2004).